Irish Wolfhound Grooming Guide

 Nail Care

-The Irish Wolfhound occupies a unique position among large breeds, weighing 105-180 lbs and carrying a temperament shaped by the hound group's heritage.
+The Irish Wolfhound stands out among large breeds, weighing 105-180 lbs and carrying a temperament shaped by the hound group's heritage.
 Mental engagement during activity sessions multiplies the benefit — a training walk where the animal practices commands is more valuable than the same distance walked passively.

 Ear & Dental Care